CodingItWrong/codingitwrong.com/_drafts/private-fields.md

 Let’s think about how this use of private fields differs from typical JavaScript practice pre-private-fields, and why.
 This isn’t an introduction into this style of coding, or advocating that you should change to it.
 My goal is simply to describe how private fields provide a design force that can lead us there.

 Whenever you need to add some functionality to your app, you can either add a standalone function or a method on an object.
-In other languages, one of the main motivations for using methods is that they have access to private data on the object.
+In many object-oriented languages, one of the main motivations for using methods is that they have access to private data on the object.
 But because JavaScript didn’t have private fields until now, this wasn’t an argument in favor of using methods.

 There was, however, a strong argument in favor of using standalone functions: JSON.
 It’s incredibly easy to parse JSON into JavaScript objects that have data but no methods.
 It’s more effort to copy that data into a new instance of a class that has methods on it.
 I think this cost with little benefit is one reason JavaScript has moved toward separating data and logic, which puts you in the functional programming camp.
 This is great!
 There are tons of advantages to this style.
 But like almost everything else in programming, it’s a tradeoff.

-Private fields balance the tradeoffs between styles a bit more, which may lead toward more developers adopting an object-oriented style in which data and logic are situated together.
+Private fields balance the tradeoffs between styles by giving methods an advantage over standalone functions: providing private data that only methods on the object can access.
+This may lead toward more developers adopting an object-oriented style in which data and logic are situated together.
 We’ve seen this in our example code.
 Because our ID was a private field, external functions couldn’t access it.
-If we want to use the field (and otherwise we might as well just not store it) the class itself needed a method to access it.
+If we want to use the field (and if not, we might as well just not store it) the class itself needed a method to access it.

-The private field ends up influencing us toward a “tell-don’t-ask” style of development.
+Our private field ended up influencing us toward a [“tell-don’t-ask”](https://pragprog.com/articles/tell-dont-ask) style of development.
 Instead of the service *asking* the blog post for its ID and then performing logic based on the response, we *tell* the blog post what we want it to do (load the body) and trust it to handle it.
 When your objects don’t have any behavior then all you can do is ask them for data, but when you add functionality you have the option of telling them to perform behavior as well.

 It’s not like keeping data private was impossible before private fields.
 A few different approaches are described in the [“Private Data for classes” section](http://exploringjs.com/es6/ch_classes.html#sec_private-data-for-classes) of Axel Rauschmayer’s _Exploring ES6_ (available free online).
 These approaches to implementing private data include using constructor function scope, property naming conventions, symbol keys, and WeakMaps.
 These are all possible, but they took a little work.
 And since separating data and behavior is a totally valid alternative way to structure your code, there was often little incentive to jump through these hoops.